PsyTeachR/mcs-conv/docs/03-loading-data.md

 ### Activity  2: Load in the package

 Today we need to use the `tidyverse` package.
-You will use this package in every single chapter of this course as the functions it contains are those we use for data wrangling, descriptive statistics, and visualisation.
+You will use this package in almost every single chapter of this course as the functions it contains are those we use for data wrangling, descriptive statistics, and visualisation.

 * To load the `tidyverse` type the following code into your code chunk and then run it.